1nst4ll/mango-news/docs/backend-setup.md

 ## AI Summary Prompt

 The system prompt used for AI summary generation is located in the `backend/src/scraper.js` file within the `generateAISummary` function.
 The prompt has been updated to explicitly request only the summary text without any introductory phrases or conversational filler.
+The model used for summary generation is `meta-llama/llama-4-scout-17b-16e-instruct`.

 ## AI Image Prompt

 The system prompt used for AI image generation is located in the `backend/src/scraper.js` file within the `generateAIImage` function.
 The prompt has been updated to be more specific about the desired image content, focusing on imagery relevant to the Turks and Caicos Islands and reinforcing the instruction to avoid identifiable faces of residents while still reflecting the local context.
+The image generation process now uses Groq to optimize the prompt before sending it to the Ideogram API, ensuring better adherence to instructions and incorporation of article context.
+The Ideogram API is called with `rendering_speed: 'TURBO'`, `aspect_ratio: '16x9'`, `magic_prompt: 'OFF'`, and `style_type: 'REALISTIC'`.